araobp/stm32-mcu/STM32F4-Discovery/Camera/README.md

 ## Plan next

+### Deep learning?

 I tested CNN with cifar-10 dataset on Google's colab, then I thought image classification based on deep learning (CNN) seems very heavy for STM32F4.
 It may works as a demo, but it will no be practical.
 Or it will require **FPGA** or **AI accelerator** add-on for inference.

+I loaded a CNN model, that can acheive ACC over 80%, into X-CUBE-AI to generate AI inference code.
+The RAM consumption was around 100KBytes, so it would not run on STM32F4-Discovery.

+### Classical image processing methods

 OV7670 is great in terms of its reasonable price and its flexibility.
 I can even exchange the M12 lens with another one depending on the use case.

-Conclusion: I will delve into classical use cases (not ML) based on classical image processing methodlogy: motion detection, telescope etc.
+I will delve into classical use cases (not ML) based on classical image processing methodlogy: motion detection, telescope etc.

 ## References